Volvo has introduced a new entry-level version of its Volvo XC40 Recharge Plug-in Hybrid, alongside two new mild-hybrid petrol variants.

 Volvo said the Recharge T4 will be particularly appealing to fleet operators and company car drivers, with its low emissions attracting a 12% benefit-in-kind tax rating.
 This means that a 20% taxpayer would pay as little as £78 per month.

 The Recharge T4 is available to order now, with the first UK examples due to be delivered in October.
-Customers for Volvo’s fully electric XC40 model, the Recharge Pure Electric P8, will have to wait to receive those cars until early next year.
+Customers for Volvo’s fully electric XC40 Recharge Pure Electric P8, will have to wait to receive those cars until early next year.

 As well as the Recharge T4, two new mild-hybrid petrol options have been added to the XC40 range as replacements for the T4 and T5 petrol engines.
 This leaves the 154bhp T3 three-cylinder petrol as the only non-hybridised engine on offer.